 Meet Kachina: An Artist Getting Her Start at Rita’s House

-In 2017, at 18 years old, Kachina found herself homeless.
+Easter 2017 was Kachina’s first day being homeless.
 She first went to Hope Street, a partner shelter in South Minneapolis, where she could stay for 90 days.
 After leaving there, she found a place to sleep through the Facebook group Queer Exchange for a couple of weeks, then it was back to Hope Street for another few months.
 She stayed with a family in Eden Prairie for about four months through the Host Home project, and then moved in to Brooklyn Avenues for another couple of months.
-In the meantime, she started working at Juxtaposition Arts.
+In the meantime, Kachina started a tarot business called Esoteric Therapy and began working as a Contemporary Artist at Juxtaposition Arts.

 All in all, it was a busy year.

-“I never felt super unsafe and I never was out on the street,” she said.
+“I never felt super unsafe and I never was out on the street,” Kachina said.
 “I was just looking for stability.”

 At Rita’s House, she’s found it.